Matsunosuke: January - March

-April -
+April onwards

 After such a rewarding all-weather season, Matsunosuke started his turf season ridden by Luke Morris at Newmarket on 16 April in a Class 1 Listed Stakes at the Craven Meeting.
 The going was Good-Firm and the trip was 6 furlongs but Matsunosuke looked tired and came 9th at 25/1.
 It was, however, a strong race with Tax Free coming 1st (and later going on to win a Group 2 in May).
 He then came 12th out of 16 runners under Jimmy Fortune (breaking Luke Morris' 7 race / 4 month racing streak on the horse) in the Group 3 Palace House Stakes over his preferred 5 furlong Good-Firm trip, a race he came 4th in the previous year.
 Luke Morris was in the saddle for another poor run 1 month later at Lingfield on the All-Weather track over 6 furlongs.
 1 Month later, he got his first-place finish since his win on 21 February 6 races ago at Lingfield on the all-weather track (and first top 3 finish on grass for over a year).
 This result came in a class 2 handicap at Windsor on his favoured good-firm ground over 6 furlongs.
 His official rating at this point had gone below 100 (99) for the first time since January 2009 and was at 98 for his next race which saw him come 4th in the Group 3 King George Stakes at Goodwood over 5 furlongs.
 A week later at Ascot on 11 July however saw him finish 7 of 9 runners in a class 2 handicap over 5 furlongs with Royston Ffrench as jockey for the first time on Matsunosuke (The last 3 races having had Luke Morris on board).
 His rating for the race was back at 104 and despite high-profile wins on the all-weather, he has never won on turf with a rating of more than 75, and that was during his last win on Turf which was in September 2007.

 The rest of the 2009 turf season fruitless, the next 2 races with Luke Morris (a 5-furlong and a 6-furlong affair at Goodwood and Ripon respectively.

-Retirement -
+Retirement

-Matsunosuke retired in 2012 to Hawthorn Farm at the foot of the South Downs near ChIchester.
-He currently enjoys his time in the paddocks there along with Scissor Ridge who was the first winner in England for the current Champion Jockey Richard Hughes.
+Matsunosuke retired in 2012 to Hawthorn Farm at the foot of the South Downs near Chichester.
+He currently enjoys his time in the paddocks there, along with Scissor Ridge, who was the first winner in England for the current Champion Jockey Richard Hughes.